rezzraj/Artificial-Neural-Network-ANN-on-image-classification-dataset/README.md

 -----

-# 🤖 Fashion MNIST Classifier with PyTorch 🤖
+# Fashion MNIST Classifier with PyTorch 🤖

 A deep dive into building a simple but effective Neural Network to classify clothing items from the Fashion MNIST dataset.
-No cap, this project is a solid introduction to the fundamentals of PyTorch, from data loading to model training and evaluation. 🚀
+This project is a solid introduction to the fundamentals of PyTorch, from data loading to model training and evaluation.

 -----

 ## 📜 Table of Contents
   * [Dataset](https://www.kaggle.com/datasets/zalando-research/fashionmnist)
   * Project Structure
-  * Usage
   * Results
   * Code Highlights